 Can I Fax My Tax Form Directly to the IRS?

 The answer to this is — it depends.
 In general, the IRS does not accept tax forms via fax.
-As of this writing, the federal agency only allows for tax forms to be filed electronically or sent through the mail.
+As of this writing, the federal agency only allows for income tax forms to be filed electronically or sent through the mail.
 There may be rare instances where the IRS requests specific documents to be sent via fax.
 However, it is generally recommended that taxpayers should avoid filing taxes through this method unless explicitly asked to do so.
+If you have any questions about this process, it’s important to remember that the IRS provides robust customer service support to help taxpayers navigate their income tax filing needs.

 What Types of Tax Forms Can I Send via Fax?